Ursula von der Leyen reelected to a second 5-year term as European Commission president

 Over the past five years, von der Leyen has steered the bloc through a series of crises, including Britain's exit from the EU, the COVID-19 pandemic and Russia's invasion of Ukraine.
 She has also pushed a Green Deal aiming to make the EU climate-neutral by 2050.

-Von der Leyen's election came as newly elected U.K. Prime Minister Keir Starmer was welcoming some 45 heads of government to discuss migration, energy security and the threat from Russia as he seeks to restore relations between the U.K. and its European neighbors.
+Von der Leyen's election came as newly elected U.K. Prime Minister Keir Starmer was welcoming some 45 European heads of government to discuss migration, energy security and the threat from Russia as he seeks to restore relations between the U.K. and its continental neighbors.

+Starmer took to X to congratulate her and say he looks forward to "working closely with you to reset the relationship between the UK and the European Union.”

 EU leaders signed off on von der Leyen's candidacy at a summit meeting late last month.
-The 65-year-old's bid was boosted when the European People's Party, which includes von der Leyen’s Christian Democratic Union, remained the largest group at the EU Parliament after the elections.
+The 65-year-old's bid was boosted when the center-right European People's Party, which includes von der Leyen’s Christian Democratic Union, remained the largest group in the EU Parliament after the elections.

 The German politician has been praised for her leading role during the coronavirus crisis, when the EU bought vaccines collectively for its citizens.
 But she also found herself receiving sharp criticism for the opacity of the negotiations with vaccine makers.